-- How FTA and NJ TRANSIT have divided responsibilities for compliance with the various aspects of the environmental review process; - How FTA and NJ TRANSIT will provide the opportunities for input from the public and federal, state and local agencies, in accordance with applicable laws, regulations, and policies.
+- How FTA, the lead federal agency of the Project, and NJ TRANSIT have divided responsibilities for compliance with the various aspects of the environmental review process; - How FTA and NJ TRANSIT will provide the opportunities for input from the public and federal, state and local agencies, in accordance with applicable laws, regulations, and policies.

-The Plan describes the proposed Project's overall approach and involvement techniques that will be used to solicit agency and public input during the course of the environmental review process.
+The Plan describes the proposed Project's overall approach and techniques that will be used to solicit agency and public input during the environmental review process.
 The primary coordination goals are: